Small modular reactors

 Nuclear reactors of varying sizes and power outputs are used in Canada for a range of applications, such as research, materials testing, medical uses and electrical power generation.
-The Canadian Nuclear Safety Commission (CNSC) regulates activities associated with all of these applications.
+The CNSC regulates activities associated with all of these applications.

 In recent years, novel reactor technologies have also emerged to potentially supply power to smaller electrical grids or to remote, off-grid areas.
 These novel technologies are commonly called small modular reactors (SMRs).
 SMRs are viewed by many as the potential way of the future in nuclear technology.

 As Canada's nuclear regulator, the CNSC's role is to regulate the nuclear industry and to ensure the protection of health and safety of the public and the environment – regardless of the technology used.

 The term SMR generally refers to a nuclear reactor facility that is usually smaller than a traditional nuclear power plant and that may employ multiple novel technological approaches, such as:

 Common terminologies used internationally to describe such designs include advanced reactor technologies and advanced modular reactors.

 SMRs can vary significantly in size, design features and cooling types.
 Examples of different SMR technologies include: